Jugran/lyrics-in-terminal/README.md

 * Rhythmbox
 * Audacious

-> With version 1.4.1 and above, browser media detection is possible too.
+> With version 1.4.1 and above, browser media detection is also possible.

 ## Wiki